intel/llvm/sycl/doc/Assert.md

 | 3 | undefined  | defined    |
 | 4 | undefined  | undefined  |

-States of definedness of `NDEBUG` macro defines the set of assertions which can fail.
+States of definition of `NDEBUG` macro defines the set of assertions which can fail.

 ### Raising assert failure flag and reading it on host

-Each and every translation unit provided by user should have declaration of assert flag read function available:
+All translation units provided by the user should have a declaration of the assert flag read function available:
 ```c++
 int __devicelib_assert_read(void);